Parakiore Recreation and Sport Centre: Construction

 The centre, originally named the Metro Sports Facility, was announced in 2012 as part of the Christchurch Central Recovery Plan, which was a plan to recover the Christchurch Central City after the devastating 2010 Canterbury and 2011 Christchurch earthquakes occurred.
 The indicative project delivery schedule published in the Christchurch Central Recovery Plan published in mid-2012 aimed for completion in the first quarter of 2016.
 In the publication Anchor Projects Overview published by CERA in June 2014, the completion date had been revised to end of 2017.
 This was further revised to 2021.
 The build is being managed the Crown-owned rebuild company Ōtākaro Limited, and is being built by the Australian company CPB Contractors.
-The Christchurch City Council will own and operate it, and will give a maximum of $148 million to it for the build.
+The Christchurch City Council will own and operate it, and will allocate a maximum of $148 million for the build.

 After Ōtākaro and the Australian company CPB contractors, who was also working on Te Pae Christchurch Convention Centre and a building for Christchurch Hospital, went into final negotiations in February 2019, it was decided in May that CPB would build the sport centre.
 The contract with CPB was worth $221 million and another $80 million had been allocated for the project.

 In November 2017, after the costs went $75 million over budget, the deal with the contractor Leighs Cockram Joint Venture—a joint venture between Leighs Construction and Cockram Construction—was cancelled, and Ōtākaro was told to design the rest of the facility.

 In April 2018 the government announced a redesign of the facility due to the increased costs.
 At the time Greater Christchurch Regeneration Minister Megan Woods said that this redesign had decreased the cost by an estimated $50 million.
 The changes announced were getting rid of a childcare centre and an outdoor sports area, changing materials, decreasing the sizes of windows and skylights, removing a canopy at the south entrance, and reducing the size of a car park but without decreasing the amount of parking spaces.
 The construction of the facility started with groundwork in August 2018.
 Roof trusses started being put up in October 2020.